 Making the DIY Hand and Foot Warmers

-1. To make the warmers, lay out your fabric on a cutting board or other flat surface.
+1. To make the warmers, lay out your fabric on a cutting board or another flat surface.
 Decide the size you want and cut out a shape that is at least one inch larger on all sides.
 For example, I like a finished DIY hand warmer that is about 4-inches by 4- inches, so I cut the fabric to 5″x5″.
 I like homemade foot warmers to sit flat under my shoe, so 9-inches by 4-inches (finished) is a good size.
 I also made one for the seat in my car, about 16″x16″.
 Make them any size you like.

 2. After you decide what size you need, cut out a lining fabric the same size.
 Lay the fabric out – the two outside pieces with the printed sides facing each other, then the liner on each side of that.

-3. Sew a straight line along three of the sides and most of the top.
+3. Sew a straight line along three sides and most of the top.
 I reinforce my corners, then cut a small section of the corner off so it sits better.
 Then turn the fabric inside out.
 If you’ve done it correctly, the printed sides will be facing out and the liner will be on the inside.

 4. Place a funnel in the hole of the warmer.
 Fill with the medium of your choice.
 For DIY hand warmers, I make them pretty full.
 For foot and seat warmers, I fill them less so they can lie flat.